cormaxed/twilio-sendsms/README.md

 ## Testing

-Before processing a bulk CVS file it's a good idea to sample some entries and send them to yourself first.
-This lets you confirm the formatting and check via the Twilio that the number of segments and costs are as expected.
+Before processing a bulk CVS file, it's a good idea to sample some entries and send them to yourself first.
+Testing is useful to confirm the formatting and the number of segments are as expected.

 To sample and override the mobile_number in the CSV file: